wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 This WooCommerce extension automatically adds a PDF invoice to the order confirmation emails sent out to your customers.
 Includes a basic template (additional templates are available from [WP Overnight](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-premium-templates/)) as well as the possibility to modify/create your own templates.
 In addition, you can choose to download or print invoices and packing slips from the WooCommerce order admin.

 = Main features =
-* Automatically attach invoice PDF to order confirmation email
+* Automatically attach invoice PDF to WooCommerce emails of your choice
 * Download the PDF invoice / packing slip from the order admin page
-* Generate bulk PDF invoices / packings slips
+* Generate PDF invoices / packings slips in bulk
 * **Fully customizable** HTML/CSS invoice templates
-* Users can download their invoices from the My Account page
+* Download invoices from the My Account page
 * Sequential invoice numbers - with custom formatting
 * **Available in: Czech, Dutch, English, Finnish, French, German, Hungarian, Italian, Norwegian, Polish, Romanian, Russian, Slovak, Spanish, Swedish & Ukrainian**

+In addition to this, we offer several premium extensions:

+* Create/email PDF Proforma Invoices, Credit Notes, email Packing Slips & more with [WooCommerce PDF Invoices & Packing Slips Professional](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-professional/)
-Upload all invoices automatically to dropbox with our [WooCommerce PDF Invoices & Packing Slips to Dropbox](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-premium-templates/) extension!
+* Upload all invoices automatically to Dropbox with [WooCommerce PDF Invoices & Packing Slips to Dropbox](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-dropbox/)
+* More advanced & stylish templates with [WooCommerce PDF Invoices & Packing Slips Premium Templates](https://wpovernight.com/downloads/woocommerce-pdf-invoices-packing-slips-premium-templates/)

 = Fully customizable =
 In addition to a number of default settings (including a custom header/logo) and several layout fields that you can use out of the box, the plugin contains HTML/CSS based templates that allow for customization & full control over the PDF output.
 Copy the templates to your theme folder and you don't have to worry that your customizations will be overwritten when you update the plugin.